 Benefits of New Construction

 New homes generally come with steeper price tags, but offer more amenities.
-Homes are becoming increasingly wired for technology, including multiple phone lines and more advanced electrical wiring.
+Homes are becoming increasingly wired for technology with more advanced electrical systems, and built with the most energy-efficient materials available.

-A new home can be built to suit the wants of the buyer.
-Better lumber, more energy-efficient appliances and improved insulation can be advantages for new home buyers.
+Beyond improved energy efficiency, a new home can be built to suit the wants of the buyer.
+Better finishes, SmartHome features, etc.

 New homes also require less maintenance.
-You’re not going to have any severe maintenance for a longer period of time and thus you shouldn’t have to worry about any unexpected costs associated with maintenance of the property.
+You’re not going to have much if any maintenance for a much longer period of time and thus you shouldn’t have to worry about any unexpected costs associated with maintaining the property.
 New home owners are also less likely to file insurance claims and as a result insurance premiums are typically lower than those of older homes.

 New homes may be better insulated, and have more energy efficient appliances including heating and cooling systems.
 The energy-efficiency standards and local building codes that are in place today far exceed those that were in place in prior years.
 Many markets now require certain energy-efficient features in new construction, such as a higher grade of insulation and Energy Star windows and doors, that aren’t found in older homes.
 For people who build rather than buy, their homes will be ahead of the green curve — and that will fetch a better price when it comes time to sell.
 Demand for green homes is soaring, with more than 80% of home buyers indicating they want energy-efficient features.